 Africa does not yet have a synchrotron light source, but African researchers are keen to apply synchrotron techniques to their research problems.
-START funds research posts in Africa and the UK, focusing on two crucial research areas to African development, energy and healthcare.
+START funds research posts in Africa and the UK, focusing on two crucial research areas to African development, energy materials and structural biology for healthcare.

 The motivation for START comes from the societal challenges faced by African communities; for example, 600 million people (70%) in sub-Saharan Africa live without electricity, and a reliable electricity supply is one of the most powerful tools for lifting people out of poverty and ending their dependency on aid.
-START researchers will investigate energy materials, including solar cell research and the development of catalysts and batteries.
+START researchers will investigate energy materials, including solar cell structures, catalysts and batteries.
 Development of healthcare in Africa is hampered by a lack of fundamental understanding of the cause in diseases such as malaria or HIV.
 Structural biology gives unprecedented insight into the mechanisms behind such diseases.

 How START is managed

-START is organised through a number of committees: Firstly, a Leadership Committee oversees the management of the project overall to ensure research is on track and will address the aims of the programme.
-Secondly, to spot new ways of working and to enable discussion of fresh aspects of research within scope of START an Opportunities Committee is led by START’s Post-Doctoral community.
-And finally, to enable an independent view of the START project and its direction is undertaken by a group of high-ranking experts in their fields from industry and NGO’s will make up an Advisory Panel which can be drawn on for impartial guidance.
+START is organised through a number of committees, primarily a Leadership Committee to oversee the management of the project, to ensure that the programme is on track and to address the aims of the grant.
+In order to spot new ways of working and to enable discussion of fresh aspects of research within the scope of START an Opportunities Committee is led by START’s Post-Doctoral community.
+An independent view of the START project and its direction is undertaken by a group of experts in their fields from academia, industry and NGO’s who make up an Advisory Panel which can be drawn on for impartial guidance.

 START will lead the research direction as it engages with scientists, representatives from industry in the energy sector and relevant non-governmental organisations (NGOs) across Africa.
-Further, in developing new energy materials and structural biology research START will be helping to build the next generation of researchers and research leaders in these important areas of study through training and skill development.
+Further, in developing new energy materials and structural biology research START will be helping to train the next generation of independent investigators and leaders through research and skills development.

 Diamond Light Source

-START is administered from offices at Diamond Light Source, the UK’s national synchrotron.
-Expertise in running state-of-the–art synchrotron techniques and methodologies at Diamond lies at the heart of the aims of START.
-Diamond will provide the beamlines for undertaking scientific research relevant to the START research strands.
+START is administered by investigators based at Diamond Light Source, the UK’s national synchrotron.
+Expertise in running state-of-the–art synchrotron experiments and investigations at Diamond lies at the heart of the aims of START.
+Diamond has many beamlines relevant to meeting the scientific objectives of the START research strands.
 Beamline staff are experts in the techniques and provide detailed training on undertaking the experiments and in analysis and data interpretation.

-The synchrotron at Diamond provides opportunities for researches to look closely at how the structures and surfaces of materials behave and will support the detailed examination of energy and biological materials.
-Synchrotron techniques can help researchers understand the way certain materials are constituted and how they behave under extreme conditions.
-This will for example help build an understanding of proteins and enzymes to enable targeted pharmaceutical intervention with new medicines.
-In the fields of interest that START covers.
+The synchrotron at Diamond provides opportunities for researchers to look closely at how the structures and surfaces of materials behave.
+It will support the detailed examination of energy and biological materials.
+Synchrotron techniques can help researchers understand the way certain materials are constituted and how they behave under extreme or challenging conditions.
+This will, for example, help build an understanding of protein structures to enable targeted pharmaceutical intervention with new medicines.